WebAssembly/component-model/design/mvp/JS-Reference.md

 The resolved JS values are then handed to the per-sort algorithms (`read the function import`, `read the type import`, and the rest) to produce the component definitions used during instantiation.

-While walking, the algorithm recognizes the pattern of a resource type import accompanied by `[constructor]`, `[static]`, and `[method]` function imports tied to it.
+While walking, the algorithm recognizes the pattern of a resource type import accompanied by *Constructor* and *Member* function imports naming it.
 A resource type import is read first and looks for a constructor (see [resource types](#resource-types)).
-The tagged function imports then read from the constructor and its prototype directly.
+Those function imports then read from the constructor and its prototype directly.
 This allows the common case of importing a class to be satisfied by just passing the constructor.

 Passing an exported component definition to a component import via the JS-API/ESM-integration is treated as if the import were a JS value.
 There is no "direct linking" that bypasses going through JS semantics.
 This is different from core wasm, where exported functions are linked directly when imported and have stricter type checks.
 This is intentional to prevent the implementation detail of how a JS function was implemented from leaking.
 Components can still be nested and directly linked inside a single component binary.